Warning: the following feature contains spoilers for Game of Thrones season 8, episode 3

 According to cinematographer Fabian Wagner's interview with TMZ, the most recent Game of Thrones episode was not purposefully too dark.

 Instead, Wagner claimed to TMZ that while the battle was intended to be "intense, claustrophobic and disorienting," but not "confusing."
-Calling GoT a "cinematic" experience, Wagner suggested to the outlet that fans adjust their settings on their television, and watch the show in a very dark room, to make the visuals pop like one would in a movie theater.
+Calling GoT a "cinematic" experience, Wagner suggested to the outlet that fans adjust their settings on their television, and watch the show in a very dark room, to make the visuals pop like one would in a cinema.

 "We tried to give the viewers and fans a cool episode to watch," the cinematographer explained to TMZ.
 “I know it wasn’t too dark because I shot it."